pawelwilczewski/pawelwilczewski.github.io/_posts/2022-06-01-modularfps.md

 ## Summary

 Unreal Engine Template Project to be released on Unreal Marketplace.
 Aiming for high-quality assets and immersive, realistic gameplay combined with fluid movement for the best user experience.
-There are The logic is split between C++ and Blueprints for good performance and ease of control.
+The logic is split between `C++` and `Blueprints` for good performance and ease of control.
 Networking support is incoming, as well as a plenty other features I set as a requirement for the first release.

 The project is currently developed in Unreal Engine 4, however, I am planning on porting it to UE5 very soon.
 The planned release date is Q3 2023.